Owner: @Marcin Pawlowski

 We define an opinion-based rewarding mechanism for the NomosDA service that incentivizes nodes to maintain high quality service.
 The mechanism operates across three consecutive sessions:

 The mechanism intentionally uses subjective node opinions rather than strict performance metrics.
-While this introduces some arbitrariness, it provides a simple and flexible approach that aligns with Nomos's architectural goals.
+While this introduces some arbitrariness, it provides a simple and flexible approach that aligns with Nomos' architectural goals.
 The reward calculation method, which divides rewards based on the total number of nodes rather than just active ones, further discourages manipulation of the opinion system.

 Protocol